TALES OF THE GROTESQUE

-Nolan is an avid theatre performer, who has performed in many productions at school and in community theatre.
+Nolan is an avid theatre performer, who has been in many productions at school and in community theatre.
 He is currently attending University of Toronto where he is hoping to complete his Bachelors Degree in 2025.
 This is Nolan's first production with White Mills Theatre Co.

 Past credits include Into the Woods (Hart House Theatre),

 Cabaret (Factory Theatre), Spring Awakening (Young Centre for the Performing Arts), Dear Evan Hansen (Wirth Theatre, St Andrew's College), School of Rock (Wirth Theatre, St Andrew's College), We Will Rock You (Wirth Theatre, St Andrew's College), Guys and Dolls (Wirth Theatre, St Andrew's College), Les Misérables (Newmarket Theatre), and Hairspray (Newmarket Theatre).

 Born and raised in Victoria, BC, Rae is a musician and comic, currently based out of Toronto.
 Throughout North America, Rae has shared her passion for performance and education.
 She is a graduate of the Juilliard School, the New England Conservatory and the Victoria Conservatory of Music.